WGBH/stock-sales-2/app/views/collections/in-the-news.md

 Visit this part of our site to see what’s been recently added to our collection and/or to see what’s trending in the news.
-This month we focus on the recently deceased Dr. Ahman Chalabi, who helped persuade the United States to invade Iraq and then unsuccessfully tried to attain power.
+This month we focus on the recently deceased Dr. Ahmad Chalabi, who helped persuade the United States to invade Iraq and then unsuccessfully tried to attain power.